bevyengine/bevy-website/content/contributing/helping-out/how-you-can-help.md

 If you've made it to this page, you're probably already convinced that Bevy is a project you'd like to see thrive.
 But how can *you* help?

-No matter your experience level with Bevy or Rust or your level of commitment, there is a way for you to contribute!
-Take a look at the sections that follow to pick a route (or five) that appeal to you.
+No matter how experienced you are with Bevy and Rust or what your level of commitment is, there is a way for you to contribute!
+Take a look at the sections below to find a route that appeals to you (or many!).

 ## Battle-testing Bevy